adaviladev/COSC1320/README.md

-Storing old code from classes as a reminder
+Storing old code from Intro to Computer Science II as a reminder